 - The hearing shall concern only the issues for which the family has received the opportunity for hearing.
 Evidence presented at the hearing may be considered without regard to admissibility under the rules of evidence applicable to judicial proceedings. - No documents may be presented which have not been provided to the other party before the hearing if requested by the other party.
 "Documents" includes records and regulations. - The Hearing Officer may ask the family for additional information and/or might adjourn the hearing in order to reconvene at a later date, before reaching a decision. - If the family misses an appointment or deadline ordered by the Hearing Officer, the action of HACFM shall take effect and another hearing will not be granted. - The Hearing Officer will determine whether the action, inaction or decision of HACFM is legal in accordance with HUD regulations and this Administrative Plan based upon the evidence and testimony provided at the hearing.
-Factual determinations relating to the individual circumstances of the family will be based on a preponderance of the evidence presented at the hearing. - A notice of the hearing findings shall be provided in writing to HACFM and the family within 10 business days and shall include: - o A clear summary of the decision and reasons for the decision. - o If the decision involves money owed, the amount owed. - The date the decision goes into effect. - o HACFM is not bound by hearing decisions: - Which concern matters in which HACFM is not required to provide an opportunity for a hearing. - o Which conflict with or contradict to HUD regulations or requirements. - o Which conflict with or contradict Federal, State or local laws; or - Which exceed the authority of the person conducting the hearing? - HACFM shall send a letter to the participant if it determines HACFM is not bound by the Hearing Officer's determination within [10] days.
-The letter shall include HACFM's reasons for the decision.
+Factual determinations relating to the individual circumstances of the family will be based on a preponderance of the evidence presented at the hearing. - A notice of the hearing findings shall be provided in writing to HACFM and the family within 10 business days and shall include: - $\circ~$ A clear summary of the decision and reasons for the decision. - $\circ$ $\;$ If the decision involves money owed, the amount owed. - The date the decision goes into effect. - HACFM is not bound by hearing decisions: - Which concern matters in which HACFM is not required to provide an opportunity for a hearing. - o Which conflict with or contradict to HUD regulations or requirements. - Which conflict with or contradict Federal, State or local laws; or - Which exceed the authority of the person conducting the hearing? - HACFM shall send a letter to the participant if it determines HACFM is not bound by the Hearing Officer's determination within [10] days.
+The letter shall include HACFM's reasons for the decision. - All requests for a hearing, supporting documentation, and a copy of the final decision will be retained in the family's file.